Erin Tañada: Political career

 Tañada started his political career by winning the seat of the fourth district of Quezon Province in the House of Representatives in 2004.
 He was the Assistant Majority Leader of the 13th Congress, the Chairman of the House of Representatives' Committee on Human Rights of the 14th Congress, and the Deputy Speaker of the 15th Congress.
 He was re-elected unopposed for his third term as Congressman.
 While he eyed the Speakership of the 15th Congress, he gave way to Quezon City representative Feliciano Sonny Belmonte.

 He was at the forefront of the second high government official to ever be impeached, Philippine Ombudsman Merceditas Gutierrez, for betrayal of the public trust.
 The House of Representatives successfully impeached Gutierrez in March 2011, with him being one of the representatives that defended the impeachment on the floor, and among the 212 representatives that voted to impeach her.

+He was a spokesperson of the prosecution during the impeachment of the late Chief Justice Renato Corona.